What is it?

 Why is it good for me?

-Fencing has many health and well-being benefits and women and girls all over England love it because:
+Fencing has many health and well-being benefits including:

 - Aerobic and cardiovascular workout in both training and competition